erroronline1/caro/readme.md

 * Document management: full version control, reusable components, with access to former versions
 * Easy form creation: simplified form assembly and seamless integration into the application
 * Risk management: with alignment check of risks and medical device characteristics
-* Trainings and skills management: planning, quick overview with evaluation reminder and highlighted expiries
+* Trainings and skills management: planning, evaluation, quick overview with highlighted expiries
 * Task and absence schedules: plan tasks while having an overview on personnel ressources
 * Structured procurement: reduced inquiries, automated reminders, incorporation records and sample checks
 * Role management: defined user permissions and appropriate information load
 * Audit support: prepare, schedule and execute internal audits, summarizing application data to tidy overviews
 * Improvement suggestions: everyone can suggest improvements, express their opinion and look at resulting measures
+* Automated schedules, reminders and notifications
 * Device agnostic: web-application accessible by any suitable device
 * No artificial intelligence: you have absolute data authority